nblumhardt/serilog-wiki/Writing-Log-Events.md

 Disk quota 1024 MB exceeded by "nblumhardt"
 ```

-(Serilog renders `string` values in double quotes to more transparently indicate the underlying data type, and to make the property value stand out from the surrounding message text.
-To omit the quotes, use the `:l` literal format specifier on the property, e.g. `{User:l}`.)
+(Serilog renders `string` values in double quotes to more transparently indicate the underlying data type, and to make the property value stand out from the surrounding message text.)

 ### Message Template Syntax